edgepointlearning/edgepointlearning.github.io/collections/_posts/2017-10-25-html5-because-flash-is-dead.md

 ### Prong 3: Work with a professional

 Converting your Flash eLearning course to HTML5 isn’t a simple drag-and-drop operation.
-There are times when resources, including, time, energy, and money, are best spent with a company who specializes in making the leap into the future of eLearning course design.
+There are times when resources, including time, energy, and money, are best spent with a company who specializes in making the leap into the [future of eLearning](https://www.edgepointlearning.com/blog/future-of-corporate-training-2019/){:target="_blank"} course design.
 Converting courses that work smoothly across devices often requires the attention of a professional.

 <strong>[Edgepoint Learning](/) is a leader in eLearning course design and redevelopment.
 We can help update your slow, clunky Flash courses to fresh and agile HTML5 platforms.
 Get in touch today to formulate a plan that will best address your company’s needs.</strong>